Zebra found dead in Prince George's County in an illegal snare trap

 When Prince George's County Animal officers arrived, they found the deceased zebra in a snare trap near a field.
 According to Maryland officials, snare traps are illegal in Prince George's County.

 At this time, officials do not know who placed the snare trap.
+The person who did set the trap could face charges.
 The Maryland Natural Resources Police will assist the Prince George's County Animal facility with the ongoing investigation.

 The zebra was one of three that have been roaming the area since the beginning of September after making their way off the owner's property.